evklein/blog/src/pages/posts/identicons.md

 ![Alt text](image-6.png)

 </div>

-2. For each pixel in our image, find the four grid corners that surround it, and draw four more vectors for this pixel, with the origin being at its respective corner and its end coordinates laying at the pixel's position.
+2. For each pixel in our image, find the four grid corners that surround it, and draw four more vectors for this pixel, with the origin sitting at its respective corner and its end coordinates laying at the pixel's position.
 These are our **Offset Vectors**.

 ```

-    function drawPerlinAtPosition(x, y, imageData, gradientVectors, colors, gridSegmentPxWidth, gridSegmentPxHeight) {
+    function drawPerlinAtPosition(x, y, imageData,  gradientVectors, colors,
+                                    gridSegmentPxWidth, gridSegmentPxHeight) {
         // Find grid segment
         var gridSegmentX = Math.floor(x / gridSegmentPxWidth);
         var gridSegmentY = Math.floor(y / gridSegmentPxHeight);